Azure Key Vault: Configure Groundplex Nodes

 }

 url The URL of the Azure Key Vault.
-This URL establishes peer communication with your Groundplex nodes.
+The Groundplex nodes use this URL to establish peer communication with the Azure Key Vault.
+For example: https://my-com.vault.azure.net/

 user_identity Optional.
 The client ID of your user-assigned managed identity.
-Pass an empty value to this key or remove this key to use your system-assigned managed identity.
+To use a system-assigned managed identity, leave the field empty or remove it.

 For every Azure Key Vault, you need a configuration object inside the AZURE array with the appropriate values.